-However, compared to other felines, I’ve got a shortened spine and have the tendency to become obese if my food intake is not monitored carefully.
-Besides checking if my food portions are right, I really do need my exercise.
-So play with me, okay
+However, compared to other felines, American Bobtails have a shortened spine and have a tendency to become obese if food intake is not monitored carefully.
+Besides checking if food portions are right, I really do need my exercise.
+So play with me, okay!

 - Don’t let my appearance fool you!
 A lot of people are scared of me because I look like I just stepped out from the woods hunting for birds and other prey, but I am really a very nice kitty.
 Although I may share a few physical attributes with cousin, the lynx, I m not grumpy and bad-tempered like him.
 Don’t tell him I said that.

 - I have a penchant for sparkly things.
 If you suddenly lose your silver necklace or sequined glove, chances are I’ve borrowed? it.

 - Due to our sensitivity to human emotions, some of my family members are used by medical professionals like psychiatrists and family doctors to help patients relax during therapy and before undergoing minor surgery.